-Mike Parsen and Madeline Gotkowitz, hydrogeologists at the UW-Extension’s Wisconsin Geological and Natural History Survey (WGNHS), are wrapping up a 5-year study that evaluated the impacts of industrial sand mines and irrigated agriculture on the Chippewa County’s water resources.
+Mike Parsen, a hydrogeologist at the Wisconsin Geological and Natural History Survey (WGNHS), completed a 5-year study in 2017 that evaluated the impacts of industrial sand mines and irrigated agriculture on the Chippewa County’s water resources.

 The cornerstone of this project is a groundwater flow model developed by the WGNHS and USGS collaborators.
 The model can be used to simulate the flow of groundwater and its connection to surface water.
-The model can provide water resource managers with a tool to evaluate the impacts of proposed high-capacity wells to nearby streams and wells, to develop wellhead protection plans, to evaluate potential effects of changing land-use on groundwater, and to quantify the relationships between groundwater and surface water.
-Parsen said, “The results will be of direct value to the public, mine operators, farmers, and local units of government.”
+The model provides water resource managers with a tool to evaluate the impacts of high-capacity wells to nearby streams and wells, to develop wellhead protection plans, to evaluate potential effects of changing land-use on groundwater, and to quantify the relationships between groundwater and surface water.
+Parsen said, “The results are of direct value to the public, mine operators, farmers, and local units of government.”